google/WebFundamentals/src/content/en/fundamentals/performance/index.md

 <img src="images/low.png" class="attempt-right">

-It's important to understand what your app or site feels like when connectivity is poor or unreliable, and build accordingly.
+It's important to understand what using your app or site feels like when connectivity is poor or unreliable, and build accordingly.
 A range of tools can help.

 [Learn More](poor-connectivity/)